ikutalili/shared_knowledge/README.md

 ![image](https://github.com/ikutalili/shared_knowledge/assets/139844075/9120ad2c-6818-4e12-9a8c-b41fa825ac8e)
 ## the ranking articles/hot articles
 ![image](https://github.com/ikutalili/shared_knowledge/assets/139844075/87824e46-74bd-4aee-9166-2b16d47ea222)
-## you can write artcles for yourself
+## you can write articles for yourself
 ![image](https://github.com/ikutalili/shared_knowledge/assets/139844075/e1837615-4742-4019-91a8-f353ccbc3199)
 ## the personal information page
 ![image](https://github.com/ikutalili/shared_knowledge/assets/139844075/3598f5e1-e534-4cbd-bea5-39dba67e136a)
 ## report the content which violated the rules
 ![image](https://github.com/ikutalili/shared_knowledge/assets/139844075/96e8a67a-9d80-480d-96dc-34e10a4c24b5)
 ## you also can manage the users,articles and the comments of articles if you were admin (eg. removing the specified article)
 ![image](https://github.com/ikutalili/shared_knowledge/assets/139844075/5bd08953-756a-4638-8622-a8b3887a31a1)
 ## read article